neonbadger/DestinationUnknown/README.md

 ## <a name="license"></a>License

-This project is licensed under the MIT License - see the [LICENSE.txt](LICENSE.txt) file for details.
+This project is licensed under the MIT License.
+See the [LICENSE.txt](LICENSE.txt) file for details.

 ## <a name="acknowledgments"></a>Acknowledgments